dsdickinson/cal-ncaa-mm/README.md

 ## Brief History

 It seems like every time March comes around I am looking for a reliable tool, that will simply populate my calendar with all the scheduled March Madness games.
-Feed-up, I rolled my own.
+Fed-up, I rolled my own.

 ## Description
 This tool generates a daily NCAA Basketball March Madness Tournament ICS calendar file.
 Each file will contain a list of individual events.
 There will be an event for each scheduled game on that day.